Biswajit8/Learning/Spring_Boot.md

     retry-aspect-order: 2
 ```

-Circuit breaker gets a higher priority over retry mechanism, so we set priority using circuit-breaker-aspect-order & retry-aspect-order.
+Circuit breaker gets a higher priority over retry mechanism by default, so we set priority using circuit-breaker-aspect-order & retry-aspect-order.

 3 or more calls out of last 5 calls fail -> change from CLOSED to OPEN state